Li Baojia: History

 Li Baojia was born in Shandong.
 His ancestral hometown was Wujin in what is now Changzhou, Jiangsu.
 Li Baojia lived in Shandong for his early childhood and young adulthood, spanning the years 1867 to 1892.
 After 1892 he moved to Wujin into the residence of his parents.
 For a five-year period he studied for the xiucai imperial examination and passed it.
 He then studied for the juren exam but did not pass.
 He moved from Wujin to Shanghai at age 30 and worked as a writer and journalist.

 Initially Li served as the principal writer and editor of several area tabloids and magazines.
 They included the Shanghai Shijie Fanhua Bao, the Zhinan Bao (指南報 (指南报, Zhǐnán Bào, Chih-nan Pao, The Guide or News About the Pleasure Quarters)), and Youxi Bao (遊戲報 (游戏报, Yóuxì Bào, Yu-hsi Pao, Amusement News or News About Recreation)).
 By 1903 he became the editor of and a contributor to the Xiuxiang Xiaoshuo (繡像小說 (绣像小说, Xiùxiàng Xiǎoshuō, Hsiu-hsiang Hsiao-shuo, Illustrated Fiction or Fiction Illustrated)), a reputable fortnightly publication that was published by the Commercial Press of Shanghai, then the city's largest publisher.

+Li was among those who designed literary drinking games to cater to the urban leisure aesthetics of the late Qing period.

 He died in Shanghai at age 39.